Fussball Probetraining wie vorbereiten Symbolbild Fussball

 A football trial is a training session where players have the opportunity to demonstrate their skills in front of coaches.
 The aim is to get a place on the team or to prove their own playing ability.

-Advantages of a trial training
+Advantages of a trial training session

-A trial training offers several advantages:
+A trial training session offers several advantages:

 • Assessment of one’s own abilities: Players can recognize their strengths and weaknesses.